FREE Shipping up to 70 lbs

 • Human-in-the-loop or human-on-the-loop requirements

-Regulators are focusing on the ability to explain, predict, and safety assurance for AI-powered drone systems.
+Regulators are focusing on explainability, predictability, and safety assurance for AI-powered drone systems.

 5. Data Privacy and Cybersecurity Regulations